rcook/beginning-practical-haskell/part04.md

 "hello"
 ```

 Our function `f` is great.
-However, we use it exactly once and never need to refer to it by name.
+However, we use it exactly once and should, therefore, never need to refer to it by name.
 So, let's use a lambda instead.
-Let's start by defining a alternative version of `f`, named `f'`, which we assign to such an anonymous function:
+Let's start by defining a alternative version of `f`, named `f'`, to which we'll assign the equivalent anonymous function:

 ```ghci
 λ> f' :: () -> IO (); f' = \_ -> print "hello"